ShellyLeal/Backend-Test-Leal/README.md

 But remember, I recommended you to create users inside the testing environment, which can be done by using the available Unit Tests by the end of this tutorial.

-There are two mock members to represent the clients of the restaurant.
-Here are their following IDs and passwords:
+There is one mock member to represent the clients of the restaurant.
+Here are his following ID and password:

       # Company Worker called Justin
       username: justin
       password: user12345
-      # Company Worker called Sarah
-      username: sarah
-      password: sarah123

 Always remember to logout with one user before login in with the other.
 This is the same for Nora, the restaurant owner.